herpfg/SonicPi/README.md

-# SonicPi
+c# SonicPi
-In this Project i want to collect my lessons i gave in a workshop (= 5 lessons a 2 hours)
+In this Project i checked in the lessons i gave in a workshop 2018 (= 5 lessons a 2 hours) For every lesson i created a Folder, where you will find a description , code and worksheets

+Experiences i will post on https://in-thread.sonic-pi.net/c/educators